ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 </p>

 ## Code signing
 You only need to upload the development signing certificate to Bitrise.
-This is used to create the initial xarchive.
-All the other signing files are downloaded from Apple servers during the build process.
+This is used to code sign an initial archive before the code signing files are downloaded from Apple and the app is resigned with them.
+Even this development certificate could be omitted theoretically because the cloud code signing can create a new one if it does not find it locally.
+This, however, creates multiple new development certificates with every new build so it is better to upload it to Bitrise.

 1) Download the certificate from the Apple Developer portal.
 <p align="center">